NormanBitSolace/CodableTips/README.md

     let quote: String
 }
 ```
-Additionally, `JSONDecoder.decode()` allows us to just bind the properties we're interested in.
-For example, if we're not interested in the `id` property we can bind to:
+Additionally, `JSONDecoder.decode()` allows us to just bind the fields we're interested in.
+For example, if we're not interested in the `id` field we can bind to:

 ```swift
 struct QuoteModel: Codable {